Suicide Squad: Suicide Squad (vol. 5)

-Background

 Using the end of the New 52 initiative as a launching point, DC Comics began a second relaunch of its entire line of titles called DC Rebirth in 2016, written by Rob Williams and shifting between Jim Lee, John Romita, Jr., and Tony S. Daniel for art.
 Suicide Squad (vol. 5) #1 (August 2016) was the debut bimonthly relaunch of the team's comic book title which consisted of Amanda Waller, Deadshot, Rick Flag, Captain Boomerang, Harley Quinn, Killer Croc, Katana and Enchantress.
 The Suicide Squad was given a new look, reflecting the team's appearance in the DC Extended Universe.
 The title would crossover with Justice League in Justice League vs. Suicide Squad, written by Joshua Williamson and drawn by Jason Fabok, Tony S. Daniel, and Howard Porter.

-Plot synopsis

-The Black Vault

-The Suicide Squad are sent to a Russian prison to retrieve a secret item, which turns out to be a portal to the Phantom Zone.
-During the unfolding events, a Russian group of metahumans, known as the Annihilation Brigade, shows up and the situation worsens.
-General Zod gets free of the Vault, and Captain Boomerang is killed.
-The battle is brought to an abrupt halt as a new character, Hack, breaches the Russian database and learns how to pull General Zod back into the portal.

-Going Sane

-Back in Belle Reve, scientists working for Waller are examining the portal.
-Waller shares her intent to weaponize Zod and add him to her Suicide Squad.
-Flag disagrees, and conflict escalates between the two, leading to Flag firing his gun at Waller.

-In the next issue, Amanda's scientists continue trying to extract Zod.
-Meanwhile, the portal is sending out electromagnetic waves, and the characters appear to act in increasingly erratic ways.
-The portal waves are shown as having the opposite effect on Harley, causing her to realise she must intervene in the escalating blood lust.